ptomli/pic-wordclock/_posts/2012-06-26-laying-out-the-words.markdown

 This is allowable in those situations, since those words will not be used together in any phrase.
 A example is the fifth line, where [four], [ten] and [one] are all squeezed together.
 But these words are only ever used to denote the hour, and I'm not aware of any clock system where that might be an issue.
-Certainly notthe one I choose to understand day by day.
+Certainly not the one I choose to understand day by day.

 So there it is.
 I'll be building a 10x10 matrix of letters, some of which happen to form useful words in sequences that allow me to spell out a reasonable approximation of the current time.